 What are the triggers that cause customers to leave your company?
 Using the information above in addition to detailed customer data, you can create a tool that will help you anticipate exactly when customers are at risk.
 This detailed series of posts by New North will show you step-by-step how to create your own predictive churn model.

 Just like you ask employees about their experience with your company in exit interviews, you should ask leaving customers about what it was that prompted them to move on.
 This can help you address issues in support, product development, or general service that can prevent churn.
-For ideas on what to ask, check out our post 31 Questions to Help You Craft the Perfect Customer Satisfaction Survey.
+For ideas on what to ask, check out our blog post: 31 Questions to Help You Craft the Perfect Customer Satisfaction Survey.

 Sometimes customers suffer in silence.
 Whether they can’t navigate a page or find a specific product detail, there will always be customers who would rather leave your site than get the information needed to make their purchase.